-When delegates were elected to attend a constitutional convention at Lecompton, Free Staters again boycotted the proceeding, allowing the proslavery side to dominate the convention despite their relatively small numbers across the territory.
+However, when delegates were elected to attend a constitutional convention at Lecompton, Free Staters again boycotted the proceeding.
+This allowed the proslavery side to dominate the convention despite their relatively small numbers across the territory.

 The Lecompton Constitution was drafted between mid-October and early November.
-As was to be expected, the Lecompton convention did address slavery, but in a very unique way.
-During the ratification process, voters would be handed two ballots, one reading “Constitution With Slavery” and the other reading “Constitution With No Slavery.”
+The Lecompton convention did address slavery, but in a very unique way.
+During the ratification process, voters would receive two ballots, one reading “Constitution With Slavery” and the other reading “Constitution With No Slavery.”
 And this is what the two choices meant:

 - The constitution with slavery: “The right of property is before and higher than any constitutional sanction, and the right of the owner of a slave to such slave and its increase is the same and as inviolable as the right of the owner of any property whatever….The Legislature shall have no power to pass laws for the emancipation of slaves without the consent of the owners, or without paying the owners previous to their emancipation a full equivalent in money for the slaves so emancipated.”